Werkov/Werkov.github.io/_drafts/capital.md

 > power being higher-value, its consumption is labour of a higher class, labour
 > that creates in equal times proportionally higher values than unskilled
 > labour does.
-- So no vaverage social labour that would determine value , labour-based value is ill-defined.
+- So no average social labour that would determine value, labour-based value is ill-defined.